huggingface/optimum/README.md

 ort_model = ORTModelForQuestionAnswering.from_pretrained(model_name)

 question = "What's Optimum?"
+text = (
-text = "Optimum is a library providing tools to train models on specific hardware and to optimize them for inference." inputs = tokenizer(question, text, return_tensors="pt")
+  "Optimum is a library providing tools to train models on specific hardware and to " "optimize them for inference."
+)
+inputs = tokenizer(question, text, return_tensors="pt")

 # Run with ONNX Runtime.